 docker build -t yogyogi/apps:first .

-Note that yogyogi is the user name of my docker hub account.
-The name apps is the name of the repository, situated in my docker hub account, and it is where this image will be pushed from my local pc.
+Note that yogyogi is the user name of our docker hub account.
+The name apps is the name of the repository situated in our docker hub account.
+To this repository this image will be pushed from our local pc.
 The first is the tag for the image.

 Tagging an image is helpful as we can keep multiple images in a single repository.
-For example I can push another image called yogyogi/apps:second into the same repository.
+For example we can push another image called yogyogi/apps:second into the same repository.

 docker push yogyogi/apps:tagname

-Recall, I have tagged the image as “first” so my push command would be:
+Recall, we have tagged the image as “first” so our push command would be:

 docker push yogyogi/apps:first

-Suppose you are not logged on then in that case you can log on from your docker desktop itself.
+Suppose you are not logged in, then in that case you can log in from your docker desktop itself.

 Another way to do is through login from the command prompt window.
 The command to login is: